 Foreign investments of a local target company

 Japan operates an anti-tax haven system whereby a Japanese company holding 10 percent or more of a specified foreign subsidiary can be subject to tax on a prorated portion of the income of the tax haven subsidiary.
-For this purpose, a specified foreign subsidiary is a foreign company owned more than 50 percent by Japanese-resident companies/individuals and paying tax at an effective rate of 20 percent or less: a tax haven subsidiary.
+For this purpose, a specified foreign subsidiary is a foreign company owned more than 50 percent by Japanese-resident companies/individuals and paying tax at an effective rate below 20 percent: a tax haven subsidiary.

-The tax haven taxation does not apply where the tax haven subsidiary:
+The anti-tax haven taxation does not apply where the tax haven subsidiary:

 (i) is not primarily engaged in holding shares or bonds, licensing industrial rights or copyrights, or leasing vessels or aircraft (business purpose test)

 (ii) maintains an office, store, factory or other fixed place of business necessary to conduct its business in the country where the head office of the subsidiary is located (substance test)

 (iii) functions with its own administration, control and management in the country in which the head office of the subsidiary is located (administration and control test)